EMERGENCY SERVICE

 Your Prep

 Clear the work area of any decorations, furniture, or valuable items.
-Mark any underground utilities you know about (irrigation, septic, propane tanks).
+Mark any underground utilities you know about (irrigation, private utility lines, propane tanks).
 Remove vehicles from driveways if we need access.
 If you have pets, plan to keep them indoors during excavation.
 Consider notifying neighbors about the temporary construction activity.

 💬